Super Lawyers

 Why is my baby so stiff?

 The condition of having abnormally stiff muscles that are difficult to move is called hypertonia.
-It usually resolves quickly.
-In infants, hypertonia can be caused by a multitude of health problems, but typically results from damage to the nervous system.
+It usually resolves quickly, and the reasons are varied, as we discuss above.
+In infants, hypertonia can be caused by many health problems but typically results from damage to the nervous system.
 Hypertonia is also a symptom of cerebral palsy, Erb’s palsy, and kernicterus (jaundice).

 Why does my baby stiffen when held?